 At the heart of this E-Type is a 3.8-liter, dry-sump XK with 9:1 pistons, wide blade rods, and large stainless steel valves.
 Three Weber DCOE carbs attach to a high flow manifold, and cooling is suitably updated with a Series 2 water pump, large alloy radiator, Kenlowe fan, and the 3-gallon Zealia belt-driven dry-sump oiling system.
 The engine feeds a 5-speed Getrag gearbox, going back to a 3.31 limited-slip rear diff with lightened half-shafts.
 The suspension consists of adjustable Spax dampers, uprated springs and torsion bars, and lightweight rear wishbones.
 Braking is by AP 4-piston calipers with huge ventilated discs in front and uprated Girling calipers from an XJ in the rear.

 Previous caretaker Mark Wright competed in numerous Jaguar Owner’s Club and Aston Martin Owner’s Club track events in the UK, with highlights including an impressive pole-lap of 0:57.68 at Brands Hatch, and beating the famous CUT 7 in a JOC event at Silverstone.
-It remains in superb running order and is properly quick while also proving quite tractable and driver-friendly, even for the occasional blast along your favorite back roads.
+An impressive stack of time sheets accompanies the history file, which also includes build records, correspondence, and a copy of a FIVA Passport in a previous owner's name.
+Equipped for street, rally, or race duty, it remains in superb running order and is properly quick while also proving quite tractable and driver-friendly, even for the occasional blast along your favorite back roads.
 This is a fantastic opportunity to acquire a proven and beautifully prepared “semi-lightweight” E-Type for historic rallying, circuit racing, or thrilling fast-road enjoyment.

 Offers welcome and trades considered